idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 - What does done mean?
 - If I could only do one part, what part would you have me do?
 - What do you recommend I take off my plate to get this done?want done?
-  _If you still have to say no_ Make sure you're saying no to task, no to person.
-Just writing it down will help.\*
+-  _If you still have to say no_ Make sure you're saying no to task, no to person.

 #### Fantastic video on coaching, improvement, and discomfort